akarlinsky/world_mortality/README.md

 Direct link to Excel file: https://stat.gov.kz/api/getFile/?docId=ESTAT334793

-Thanks to Noah Katz for culling Kazakhstan's data 2015 to 2018 for World Mortality.
+Thanks to Noah Katz for culling Kazakhstan's data 2015 to 2018.

+Thanks to [Mikhail Zelenskiy](https://twitter.com/Zforever) for filling the gaps in 2016 and 2017.

 ### Kosovo (monthly)